nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/sentence_classifier/skills_classifier_2.0_experiments.md

 # Experiments

-The results of experiments to train a classifier performed in `improve_classifier.ipynb`
+The results of experiments to train a classifier performed in `improve_classifier.ipynb`.

 ### Goals